Mekonius/Mekonius/README.md

 💻 In my spare time, I love working on side projects and collaborating with others.
 If you have a cool idea or project you'd like to work on together, let's chat!

-📫 You can reach me on Twitter (@Mekonius) or by sending me a message here on GitHub.
+📫 You can reach me on X (@Mekonius) or by sending me a message here on GitHub.
 Let's connect and build something awesome! 🚀